 At current rates, the entire 20-month program costs roughly $61,500, including all tuition and fees.
 At Fall 2018 rates, 1 course unit (CU) is $5,499.
 MHCI students will take 11 CUs total to earn the degree.
 Rates are subject to change.

-Yes, each August (twice total), MHCI students spend 4–5 days on Penn's campus in Philadelphia to attend the On-Campus Seminar.
-The seminar includes networking events, faculty lectures, skills workshops, orientation sessions, and other programming.
-The program will cover lodging, activities, and most meals for students during the on-campus seminar, but students are responsible for paying for their travel to and from Philadelphia, and for travel incidentals.
+Yes.
+Each August (twice total), MHCI students spend 4–5 days on Penn's campus in Philadelphia to attend the On-Campus Seminar.
+The seminar includes networking events, presentations by faculty and external experts, skills workshops, orientation sessions, and other programming.
+The program will cover lodging, activities, and most meals for students during the on-campus seminar.
+Students are responsible for paying for their travel to and from Philadelphia, and for travel incidentals.

 The Master of Health Care Innovation degree can be completed in 20 months.
 Students begin their studies in Fall each year.
 While in the program, students typically spend between 8–12 hours per week on coursework.

-Applicants have included physicians (from hospital, academic, and private practice settings), nurses and nurse managers, researchers, and administrators from a variety of industries, such as pharmaceuticals and insurance.
+The MHCI is designed for both clinicians AND non-clinicians.
+Applicants have included physicians (from hospital, academic, and private practice settings), nurses and nurse managers, researchers, administrators, and executives from a variety of industries, such as pharmaceuticals, insurance, and medical device companies.
 However, this is not an exhaustive list of the types of applicants who would be a good fit.
-Professionals from government agencies, drug and device industries, and other sectors of health care would also benefit from this degree.
+Professionals from government agencies and other sectors of health care would also benefit from this degree.
 MHCI students are all full-time professionals working in a health care field.

 There is no definitive path.
 It depends on your background and goals, which vary widely from student to student.
 Physician students, for example, tend to want to move into additional leadership or administrative positions after the degree.
 Non-clinician students may use the degree as a stepping stone into a more senior role, perhaps one that focuses more on transformation and innovation in their organization.
 A search for clinical, administrative, research, and other types of health care job openings suggests that many companies value innovation, as part of their culture and as a skill.
 Some positions focus on leading innovation, while in others, one facet of the position may draw upon the types of skills and experience you'll gain in the MHCI.
 We connect our students to a range of working professionals, beyond the program faculty, to help you build your network and shape your own path.